 Yes, there were opportunities to be had on the Blade.

 But the foreigner was only looking for a bit of fun.

 “What is the wager?” the Jurati asked, his accent making a lilting cadence of the words.
 The question was met with more scorn.
-A circle of onlookers had cleared around the pair, Donan’s friends, mostly, looking forward to seeing the stranger get what he had coming.
-Donan was not necessarily the most talented youth in the group, but his father was in the watch, and he was certainly competent enough to deal with this upstart.
+A circle of onlookers had formed around the pair, Donan’s friends mostly, looking forward to seeing the stranger get what he had coming.
+Donan was not the most talented youth in the group, but his father was in the watch, and he was certainly competent enough to deal with this upstart.

 “It’s against the law to wager on the Blade,” Donan informed him.
 The Bridge of Blades had many rules, necessary in a city where each of the ruling houses maintained what amounted to its own standing army.
 Bloodshed in the streets might be unavoidable when one house went to war against another, but on the Blade it could at least be contained.
 The ban on wagering kept tempers from flaring if a contest turned unfavorably for either party.

 At the sight of the Jurati’s sword, a ripple of surprise moved through the circle of onlookers.
-An Arrenal blade, it was, the silvery engravings down its length thought—but never proven—to be part of a spell-forging that made them lightweight and ever-sharp.
-Magic or not, there wasn’t a man on the bridge, fourteen or fifty, who didn’t know the value of an Arrenal sword, and few who had hope of ever owning one.
+It was a Arrenal blade, the silvery engravings down its length thought—but never proven—to be part of a spell-forging that made them lightweight and ever-sharp.
+Magic or not, there wasn’t a man on the bridge, fourteen or fifty, who didn’t know the value of a Arrenal sword, and few who had hope of ever owning one.

 It did happen, sometimes.
 But a man who drew his sword on the Bridge of Blades was expected to know the consequences.

 “I am not so worried about dying.”
 The Jurati smiled, a little sideways tilt of the lips that was just shy of arrogant.
 “Nor for killing either.”